 These pills aren’t supposed to improve your memory, you see, we make two different kinds.

 Perplexed you run your fingers through your short, thick brown hair.

-She explains, these pills are the ones that make you lose your memory.
+She explains, these pills are for memory loss, i.e they help you lose your memory.

 Baffled, you step back, why would anyone want to do that?
 You ask.

-Well, she takes a sip of water.
+Well.
 Have you never wanted to forget something terrible you’ve done?
-Never wanted to leave behind a traumatic experience, or maybe forget the pain of a death?
-Never wanted to abandon the negative conditioning of your experiences and start afresh?
-Or forget any ties that keep you bound to one place and time?
+Never wanted to leave behind a traumatic experience, or maybe forget the pain of losing a loved one?
+Never wanted to abandon the negative conditioning of your lived experiences and start afresh?
+Maybe cast off any ties that keep you bound to one place and time?
 You might feel too connected to your parents, hate your job, hate your partner, hate your kids, hate your life.
 You could be an entirely different you, if only you could completely forget everything it is to be you.
 Besides, wouldn’t it be easier not to care about anything anymore.
-Wouldn’t it be better to stop carrying the pain, the suffering and the truth behind the experience of who you are right now?
-She puts down the glass of water, and suddenly the smile is back upon her face.
+Wouldn’t it be better to stop carrying it all around, the suffering and the truth behind the experience of who you are right now?
+She takes a sip from a glass of water, and suddenly the smile is back upon her face.

 You pause for thought.
-Think.
+You think.
 Then slowly nod your head.

-Picking up the bottle from the counter, you thank her before turning around, and walking back the way you came.
-And as you do, there is something in this walk that feels familiar.
-Something in the way the floor takes on your footsteps, something about the way you take in breath.
+Picking up the bottle from the counter, you thank her before turning around, and walking back out the way you came.
+As you do, there is something in this walk that feels familiar.
+Something in the way the floor takes on your footsteps.

-You walk towards the door, and as you do, you suddenly feel like you have been here before.
+You walk towards the door and suddenly you feel like you have been here before.
 You spin around quickly to look at the kiosk, but the woman is gone.

 The kiosk is empty.

-Forced to embrace the coldness, you step out of the door, button up your coat and start to walk away, wondering why there is a car park full of Ford Capri’s outside of this old factory.
+Forced to embrace the coldness of outside you step out of the large door, button up your coat and start to walk away, wondering why there is a car park full of old Ford Capri’s outside lined up outside this old factory.

 THE PINK NECK